fernandorpardo/ESP-IDF_I2C_scanner/README.md

 The target platform is ESP32-H2-DevKitM-1

 ## Description
-The new (by Nov'24) driver is much more loquacious than the old one.
+The new driver is much more loquacious than the old one.
 This is probably because it is still in a debugging phase, and it is likely the issue now reported will change shoortly.

 By default, for a unsuccessful write operaction that does not result in an ACK at bus level, which is the expected behavoiur for detecting an unattended address, the driver shows 3 traces